 This amazingly flavorful Lemon Ricotta Pasta with Shrimp is perfect for any dinner occasion, so you and your family can enjoy a light, delicious fresh pasta dish with creamy ricotta, succulent shrimp, lemon juice, and fresh organic baby spinach.

-I love whipping up a fabulously fast delicious creamy pasta, it’s so easy since I usually always have fresh or frozen shrimp on hand.
-As a matter of fact living in an Italian-American home, we usually have all of the ingredients on hand to make Lemon Ricotta Pasta with Shrimp.
-It’s a win-win situation when it’s a quick recipe and you have the ingredients already in your home.
+I love whipping up a fabulously fast, delicious creamy pasta, and it’s so easy since I usually always have fresh or frozen shrimp on hand.
+Living in an Italian-American home, we typically have all of the ingredients on hand to make Lemon Ricotta Pasta with Shrimp.
+It’s a win-win situation when it’s a quick recipe, and you have the ingredients already in your home.

-Pasta is definitely my downfall at times, I simply adore it and all its versatile uses.
+Pasta is my downfall at times; I adore it and all its versatile uses.
 I’m OK with loving pasta in an insane way most days.
-I just try to stick to the organic pasta brands and eat it in moderation.
-If you are trying to be a bit health conscious, you can use organic, gluten-free, or better yet your own homemade pasta that you have complete control of the ingredients used.
+I try to stick to the organic pasta brands and eat them in moderation.
+If you are trying to be a bit health conscious, you can use natural, gluten-free, or, better yet, the homemade pasta that you have complete control of the ingredients used.

-This is a great recipe for any type of pasta really, I just love Angel Hair Pasta so much.
+This is an excellent recipe for any pasta, really, and I love Angel Hair Pasta so much.
 I served mine with al dente Angel Hair.
 The sauce goes great over several noodles you can find right in the pasta aisle at your local market.
-I have tried several different ones with it and each time the family enjoyed the dish.
-I have listed about 5 pasta types below for you that also work well with this dish.
+I have tried several different ones with it, and each time the family enjoyed the dish.
+I have listed about five pasta types below for you that also work well with this dish.
 Feel free to use what you have in the pantry.

 Types of Noodles that work well with this recipe: